EMGuyant/inquisitive-nature/_posts/2022-08-19-powerautomate-inbox-cleanup.md

 Power Automate offers a wide range of connectors for various services allowing for the automation of certain tasks.
 Managing and organizing emails is a common repetitive task that can take a fair amount of time and manual effort, and let's face it's not exciting work.
 Thankfully, Power Automate and the Outlook in Office 365 connector can provide some relief.

->When searching the Power Automate connectors and actions for `Outlook` you will see both an `Office 365 Outlook` and a `Outlook.com` option.
+>When searching the Power Automate connectors and actions for `Outlook` there is an `Office 365 Outlook` and an `Outlook.com` option.
 Microsoft recommends when using a work or school email account use `Office 365 Outlook` and when using a personal account use the `Outlook.com` connector

 This article will provide an overview of the Outlook in Office 365 connector and some examples of how it can be used to conduct an Inbox Cleanup task.